Sujita Basnet

-Sujita Basnet (सुजिता बस्नेत) (born 10 May 1993) is an American-Nepalese beauty pageant titleholder, social worker and management consultant who participated in many beauty pageants from 2011 to 2021.
+Sujita Basnet (सुजिता बस्नेत) (born 10 May 1993) is an American-Nepalese beauty pageant titleholder and a management consultant who participated in many beauty pageants from 2011 to 2021.
 She was crowned as Miss Universe Nepal 2021.
 She represented Nepal at Miss Universe 2021.
 She was also the first runner up to Miss Universe Nepal 2020.
-She worked at many social organizations in the USA and became a well-known social worker.
+She works as a management consultant for Fortune 500 firms and hold a bachelor’s in biomedical engineering.

 Early life

 Sujita Basnet was born in Maryland to single mother Reena Karki and raised in Kathmandu, Nepal by her grandparents until the age of 5 while her mother was completing her studies in the United States.
 Sujita completed her education at North Point High School in Bennsville, Maryland.
 After her high school education in Maryland, she moved to Washington D.C., to attend George Washington University.
 She graduated with a bachelor's degree in Biomedical / Medical Engineering.